sourcegraph/about/blogposts/2021/dev-tool-time-adam-gordon-bell.md

 > “If you’re out there and you have a crazy custom keyboard and you’re using the permissive hold feature, just remember that I built that and then gave up on the whole thing.”

 Missing from Adam’s current setup is the custom-built and programmed split keyboard he used several years ago.
-In his focus on configuration, he had even contributed code to the keyboard’s software, code that people are still using today.
+Building his own configuration led him to contribute code to the keyboard’s software—code that people are still using today.
 After his keyboard broke, though, Adam discovered the unpleasantness of no longer being able to comfortably and easily use a standard keyboard, and so switched to using a regular Apple keyboard to avoid the same pain in the future.

 <figure>
     <div class="container my-4 video-embed embed-responsive embed-responsive-16by9">